SimpleGeek/jlox/README.md

 Currently on this page: http://www.craftinginterpreters.com/functions.html

-Next section is "Function Declarations".
+Next section is "Function Objects".